jensstein/oandbackup/FAQ.md

 Phone heats up during such longer running stuff.

 Also a second in this examples run takes longer, due to ensure the revision count (time is needed to delete the old backups).
-If you the default revision count=2 is used of course the first run which takes longer is the 3rd. ;-)
+If the default revision count (2) is used, of course, the first run, which takes longer, is the 3rd one. ;-)

 ***Test 3***